 This is not meant for general use

 This guide is mostly meant for competitions like CCDC and CyberPatriot.
-If you think your device have been compromised, immediately turn off your device and make a backup of your hard drive, followed by a full wipe and OS reinstallation.
+If you think your device has been compromised, immediately turn off your device, make a backup of important data on the hard drive, then perform a full wipe and OS reinstallation.
 You should not be looking for the backdoor, as sophisticated backdoors are often very hard to locate and remove.

 • Look for unidentified SSH keys in /home/*/.ssh/authorized_keys and /root/.ssh/authorized_keys.
 You may also want to set PermitRootLogin no in /etc/ssh/sshd_config unless you absolutely need to enable root access over SSH (if so, use PermitRootLogin prohibit-password and use a strong algorithm, e.g., ED25519 or RSA4096).